dappnode/DAppNodeDocs/docs/user/staking/ethereum/dvt-technologies/obol-network.md

 ![ObolLaunchpad1](/img/obol-launchpad1.png)

 ### **Cluster Configuration**
 For creating a new cluster with a group, all operators must have an operator's address, which will submit the necessary information to the launchpad.
-The first step in the configuration process will be to select the cluster size and to enter the operator's adresses.
+The first step in the configuration process will be to select the cluster size and to enter the operator's addresses.

 ![ObolLaunchpad2](/img/obol-launchpad2.png)